 - Preheat oven to 350F and line baking sheets with parchment paper.

 - In a large mixing bowl, beat together the sugar and butter until creamy.
 Once creamy, add in the egg and vanilla and beat until fully combined.
 Add in the flour, baking powder, and salt.
-Once all ingredients are incorporated, scrape the dough out of the bowl onto a lightly floured surface.
+Once all ingredients are incorporated, scrape the dough out of the bowl and refrigerate dough for at least 2 hours.
+Once chilled, place your dough onto a lightly floured surface.
 Shape the dough into a ball, cut in half, and then form into 2 discs.

 - Roll out each disc to about 1/8 inch thick, then press out desired shapes using cookie cutters.
-Place the shapes onto the baking sheets and bake until pale golden in color.
+Place the shapes onto the baking sheets and bake about 10-12 minutes or until pale golden in color.
 Allow cookies to cool completely before decorating with royal icing.

 - Place all ingredients in a large mixing bowl and beat on high until smooth and glossy.